darkscyla/MA-LOAM/README.md

 ```

 The `-v` flag prints more verbose outputs whereas `--screen` redirects the outputs to screen.
 More info can be found [here](https://wiki.ros.org/roslaunch/Commandline%20Tools)

-<ins>**Note:**</ins> If gazebo complains that it is unable to set the model state, just ignore it.
-We retry later when gazebo loads the models